 1 Courses Contact Hours Private Study Group Size a) Particulate Transport in River Catchments 2 SWH/30 h 45 h 25 b) Water Quality Modelling 2 SWH/30 h 45 h 15 2 Qualification Objectives The objective of this course is to give an overview of the analytical methods used in the development of water quality models, and the application of these models to stream and river systems.
 Special care is drawn to the transport of sediments and particle-bound substances in river catchments.
 Mathematical conceptualization and formulation of water quality constituent transport and fate mechanisms will be discussed.
 After the course, the students will be able • to understand the basic physical, chemical, biological and hydrological processes for sediment and water quality dynamics of streams, • to understand the principles of water quality modeling with basic experience of some water quality models, • to expand capabilities in teamwork, report writing, and presentation, • to communicate critically results of studies both orally and in written form.
-3 Content a) Particulate Transport in River Catchments Runoff generation process and identification of particle sources Natural tracer and runoff components Erosion and suspended sediment transport Physico-chemical properties of suspended sediments Relationship between dissolved and suspended phase Spatial and temporal dynamics of aquatic sediments Transport and reactions of particle-bound contaminants in rivers b) Water Quality Modeling Introduction to water quality modelling Hydrologic and hydraulic principles relating to water quality modelling Coupling of models of water quality and flow Application of various water quality models Eutrophication problem and nutrient modeling Model calibration and verification 4 Instruction Forms a) Lectures and seminars in conjunction with oral p presentation b) So eminars and com outer course 5 Examination Forms Final module examination: oral examination (20 min.)
-6 Applicability of the Module: Optional module for Applicability of the Module: Optional module for (ES I).
+3 Content a) Particulate Transport in River Catchments Runoff generation process and identification Natural tracer and runoff components Erosion and suspended sediment transport Physico-chemical properties of suspended se Relationship between dissolved and suspend Spatial and temporal dynamics of aquatic sec Transport and reactions of particle-bound co diments led phase diments b) Water Quality Modeling • Introduction to water quality modelling • Hydrologic and hydraulic principles relating t • Coupling of models of water quality and flow • Application of various water quality models • Eutrophication problem and nutrient modelin • Model calibration and verification , odelling 4 Instruction Forms a) Lectures and seminars in conjunction with oral p presentation b) So eminars and com outer course 5 Examination Forms Final module examination: oral examination (20 m 6 Applicability of the Module: Optional module for (ES I).
 7 Condition for the Award of Credit Points: Regular attendance at courses, successful completion of nongraded assessment-tasks, passing of module exam.
 8 Value of Mark in the Final Grade: 5/120 9 Module Representative and Full-Time Instructors Dr. R. Bierl 10 Further Information Literature: Chapra, S.C.
-(1997): Surface Water-Quality Modeling.
-New York, McGraw-Hill Allan, J.D. & Castillo, M.M.
-(2007): Stream Ecology: Structure and Function of Running Waters.
+(1997) McGraw-Hill Allan, J.D. & Castillo, M.M.
+(2007): Str Waters.
 Springer